 We have a product on market with at least 5 weekly paying care requests, 50 weekly active users on Teheca app and over 50 nurses available to provide care services to the mothers.
 We have over 1000 app installs on Google Play.

-Sexual and Reproductive Health, Maternal Newborn and Child Health, Economic Empowerment, Health Systems, Prevention & Vaccination and YouthSEE LESS
+Sexual and Reproductive Health, Maternal Newborn and Child Health, Economic Empowerment and Health SystemsSEE LESS

 Lives Impacted to Date

 Each year at least 1.16 million newborns die in sub-Saharan Africa within the first 28 days of life yet more than two thirds of these infants could be saved with low cost, low tech action.
 With over 80% of postnatal care happening outside the hospital settings, hospitals lack an efficient and convenient way to followup mothers so as to timely identify life threatening complication in between postnatal visits.

 Through simple mobile applications like USSD and SMS the team at Teheca is educating mothers about of the importance of postnatal care and carrying out remote followup and diagnosis through chat and sms to allow for timely identification of complications.

 We send free sms reminders to mothers about postnatal days and creating accessibility to postnatal care services through in home care and group sessions.